 If English is not your native language or if you have not studied in English at degree level, you will need to provide evidence of your English proficiency.
 You should normally possess one of the following qualifications:

-- IELTS: 6.5 (minimum of 5.5 in all sections)
+IELTS: 6.5 (minimum of 5.5 in all sections)

-- TOEFL iBT: 90 (minimum of 21 in any skill)
+TOEFL iBT: 90 (minimum of 21 in any skill)

-You can also apply to take the XJTLU English language test in lieu of an IELTS/TOEFL or equivalent.
+Please note that the Password Test is only available to students who have been issued a conditional offer to study at XJTLU.
+The University provides one Password Test opportunity for each conditional offer holder.
 Based on the score, students may be admitted or may be required to take and successfully complete the five- or eight-week intensive English presessional course.

-Additionally, students may be required to complete English language courses on a pass/fail basis as part of the additional learning activity requirement during their studies at XJTLU.
+Additionally, students who are admitted onto a Master’s programme by taking the Pre-sessional English (PSE) Course are required to complete English language modules listed on the Programme Specification on a pass/fail basis as part of their Additional Learning Activity plan during their studies at XJTLU.

 "The MDes Industrial Design programme provides professionals with the latest international design and research knowledge, to help you further develop your own unique profile within the booming global creative industry."

 Applications should be submitted via our online application system:

 Create an account or log in to your existing account

 Once your application account is successfully created, enter all the information required in the application form carefully and make sure the information you provide is correct, complete and up to date.
 Upload the required documents to the corresponding fields.